ScottJensen7/frontend-nanodegree-mobile-portfolio/README.md

    reload the page, and when the page is done reloading, stop the record timeline button.
 3. Zoom inside the main thread until I find function calls and I look at which code line number where they were at to get me a clue about what I need to fix.
+4. In order to only render pizzas that are visible, I changed the function to loop until the edge of the screen is reached on both the right side and the bottom.

 To optimize views/pizza.html, I modified views/js/main.js until the frames per second rate is 60 fps or higher.
 I have found instructive comments in main.js, and added my own